eymencakmak/SourceServerStatusDiscordBot/README.md

 # 🎮 Discord Game Server Info Bot

-A simple yet powerful Discord bot that displays live information about any A2S-compatible game server (e.g., CS:GO, Team Fortress 2, Garry's Mod, etc.).
+A simple yet powerful Discord bot that displays live information about any A2S-compatible game server (e.g., CS2, Team Fortress 2, Garry's Mod, etc.).
-It fetches server name, map, players, and ping, and keeps the message updated every 10 seconds.
+It fetches server name, map, players, and ping, and keeps the message updated.

 ## 🚀 Features